A 501(c)(3) nonprofit

 One call, and we'll take it from there.

-We've kept this deliberately simple: no intake forms, no client portal.
-Call or email and we'll talk through the placement the same day.
-Please do not send protected health information by email — a short description of the need is enough, and we'll follow up by phone.
+We've kept this deliberately simple: no intake forms, no application portal.
+Call or email and we'll talk through whether the ranch may be a fit.
+Please do not send medical records, treatment records, or PHI by email — a short description of the housing need is enough, and we'll follow up by phone.

 Contact